Skip to main content

 Add Virtual Account

-Now that the user has passed KYC, create a Virtual Account for collecting the payment to be split.
+The sender needs a Virtual Account for collecting the payment to be split.
 This is a bank account number automatically created by HIFI that users can deposit USD into.
 When fiat arrives, it’s automatically converted to USDC and ready for distribution.

 Virtual Account for Split Payments: Each virtual account comes with unique ACH/wire/RTP details you can surface in your app.
 When deposits arrive, HIFI detects the funds and applies your conversion settings (e.g., USD → USDC).
 You can then use settlement rules for automatic splitting or batch transfers for on-demand splitting.